 Masks and the Impostor Syndrome T-Shirt

-For thousands of years, people have been wearing masks either for rituals, ceremonies, ornamentation or for practical purposes.
+For thousands of years, people have been wearing masks for rituals, ceremonies, ornamentation, or practical purposes.

-Humanity has also been wearing other sort of masks, as emotional masks, to hide behind because of fear.
+Humanity has also been wearing other sorts of masks, such as emotional masks, to hide behind because of fear.

 What are Emotional Masks

 If we are insecure, we might hide behind the mask of name-dropping; If we are unsure of our power, we can hide behind the mask of being a bully or If we don’t think the world loves us, we can hide behind a mask of anger.

 One of the most common reasons we wear masks is related to the ‘Impostor Syndrome’, the fear that the world will find us out.

 The Impostor Syndrome is a self-fulfilling pattern of thought, in which we consider ourselves to be a fraud.
 We doubt our own intelligence and talents and think that anyone who believes otherwise is either “being nice” or has somehow been fooled into believing this.